ClareMSYanGit/Interop-TestSuites/ExchangeWebServices/Docs/ExchangeEWSTestSuiteSpecification.md

 Specifications.

-Microsoft Open Specifications are written using the normative language defined in [RFC2119](http://go.microsoft.com/fwlink/?LinkId=117453), from which the statements are extracted as protocol requirements to be listed in the requirement specification.
+Microsoft Open Specifications are written using the normative language defined in [RFC2119](http://go.microsoft.com/fwlink/?LinkId=117453), from which statements are extracted as protocol requirements to be listed in the requirement specification.
 See [Requirement specification](#requirement-specification).
 This document describes how Exchange EWS Protocol Test Suites are